 1. And the winner is….
 Merida, México

 Merida, Mexico takes the cake in this list of the cheapest places to retire abroad.
-Merida is on sale and there are many opportunities to purchase property in the city.
+Merida is one of the most affordable places to retire in the world and it’s on sale.
+There are many opportunities to purchase property in the city.
 And if you don’t want to commit, a 1-bedroom apartment outside of city center averages less than $167 per month.
 Pair that with great entertainment and fine dining, what more could you want in a retirement locale?

 Cost of Living Index: 30.86

 If you’re on the lookout for the most affordable places to retire abroad, there’s never been as many attractive opportunities as now.
 Many developing countries have quickly become middle income, turning them into paradise retirement destinations that are both affordable and beautiful.
 On the other side, thanks to economic downturns of the last decade, you can find affordable homes in ancient Europe to spend your retirement years as well.